utaramas/oyenlover/_posts/2023-02-18-underwater-restaurants-in-the-maldives.markdown

 - The first undersea restaurant to be included in an All-Inclusive Package.

-6. **H20 – You &amp; Me by Cocoon Maldives**
+6. **H20 – You & Me by Cocoon Maldives**

 This newer resort exudes romanticism, with magnificent villas and complimentary champagne, as well as a distinctive fine-dining flagship restaurant.
 With a seating capacity of 20, H2O offers guests a view of the Maldives' incredible marine environment while serving Maldivian cuisine.

 The restaurant is 100 meters from the resort, on an untouched, breathtaking coral.
-The 360-degree view of the Maldives' spectacular marine environment while enjoying a delectable spread distinguishes You &amp; Me by Cocoon as the first of its kind.
+The 360-degree view of the Maldives' spectacular marine environment while enjoying a delectable spread distinguishes You & Me by Cocoon as the first of its kind.

 <u>General Knowledge</u>

-- You &amp; Me Maldives is a resort for adults only that caters to honeymooners and couples.
+- You & Me Maldives is a resort for adults only that caters to honeymooners and couples.

 - Raa Atoll's only underwater restaurant.